Enrolment guidelines and process for LAW5083 Extended research (12 credit points) and LAW5084 Minor thesis (24 credit points)

 Check your eligibility

-Students can apply to undertake LAW5083 Extended research or LAW5084 Minor thesis after completion of four elective units from the LLM postgraduate programme (non-JD core units) and have obtained 70% or above in each of the units.
+Students can apply to undertake LAW5083 Extended research or LAW5084 Minor thesis after they have completed four elective units from the LLM postgraduate programme (non-JD core units) and have received results of 70% or above in each of the units.

 - the title of the Extended research or Minor thesis;